 - Offsets should be lasting forever.

-Biodiversity offsetting should only be considered when avoiding, minimising and mitigation is not enough to secure a no net loss of biodiversity and some residual impacts are still likely to happen.
+Biodiversity offsetting should only be considered when avoiding, minimisation and mitigation is not enough to secure a no net loss of biodiversity and some residual impacts are still likely to happen.
 Biodiversity offsetting measures should be designed and implemented to achieve measurable conservation outcomes and achieve a net positive biodiversity impact.

 REC is able to provide advice and calculate how many biodiversity units will be needed to mitigate the residual loss of biodiversity on your site.
 Please contact our ecological experts online or via your local office.